tomekstankowski/Android-photo-blogging-app/README.md

-# Sample App
+# Sample Android photo-blogging app
-## MVP, dagger2, firebase, Butterknife, Fresco.
+## MVP, Dagger2, Firebase(Database, Storage, Auth).

-Application  will allow user to take a photo through the app, add some information about it and save data in Firebase Database and compressed image in Firebase Storage.
+Application allows to sign up using email address.
-User can browse his and other users photos, remove or edit his photos.
+User can capture a photo using system camera, add title and desc and then save it in database.
-User authentication might also be provided.
+User can also browse and edit his photos or browse others photos.